FAQ for Parents

 The Booster Club is the foundation of any successful high school team.
 Parents support NBRC athletics by voluntarily participating in several functions throughout the season, including hosting pre-race dinners, providing transport and support at races, organizing travel detail for road trips, and organizing and attending fundraising events.
 Booster events are a great way to get more involved with your child's sport and meet other parents!
 Ask one of the coaches for details about how to get involved!

 NBRC offers a limited number of scholarships for families in need of assistance.
-If your athlete is ready to participate in the Juniors Program and assistance is needed, contact Head Coach Will Whalen: email@example.com
+If your athlete is ready to participate in the Juniors Program and assistance is needed, contact our treasurer: email@example.com.

 Both running shoes and sandals are required at each practice, and sunglasses and a hat are strongly recommended.